MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/pricing-management-enable.md

 ## Prerequisites

-To use the Pricing management module, you must be running Supply Chain Management version 10.0.33 or higher.
+To use the **Pricing management** module, you must be running Microsoft Dynamics 365 Supply Chain Management version 10.0.33 or later.

 ## Feature management

-Before you can use the Pricing management module, it must be turned on for your system.
-Admins can use the [feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) settings to check the status of the feature and turn it on as needed.
+Before you can use the **Pricing management** module, it must be turned on for your system.
+Admins can use the [feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) settings to check the status of the feature and turn it on as required.
 In the **Feature management** workspace, the feature is listed in the following way:

 - **Module:** *Sales and marketing*
 - **Feature name:** *(Preview) Pricing management*